SafetyCulture/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] List deployment sequence with all relevant PRs.
   - ...
+- [ ] If you have breaking changes, tick this to confirm that you checked other repositories in order to make sure they are not affected

 <!-- Everyone merges their own PRs.
 Respond to reviewer feedback before merging.
 Try to avoid taking feedback personally. -->